GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Debugging is twice as hard as writing the code in the first place.
-Therefore, if you write the code as cleverly as possible, you are, by definition, not smart enough to debug it.
+> ### One of the greatest joys in computer programming is discovering a new, faster, more efficient algorithm for doing something — particularly if a lot of well-respected people have come up with worse solutions.
 >
-> ~ *Brian Kernighan*
+> ~ *Danny Hillis*

 ---
 ## 🏎 Quick Facts